4-H Youth Development

 planning for in-person meetings/events/gatherings

 Thank you for your patience as we continue to navigate the COVID-19 shelter in place orders.
+The health and well being of 4-H families is our priority.
 We are extremely grateful to our 4-H members, volunteers and 4-H families who are making efforts to keep our 4-H community safe.
-While the Covid-19 situation continues to evolve, we are not yet considered a program with lifted restrictions.
+Recent changes to the UC ANR Mitigation Standards may allow for slightly larger gatherings outdoors.
+Once Santa Clara County has reached the "orange tier," there is a possibility for in-person, indoor meetings with prior approval and following strict guidelines.

-In following the Santa County Public Health Officer’s order, the 4-H Program in Santa Clara County will continue to hold club meetings, most project meetings, council meetings, etc. on virtual platforms through the month of June, 2020.
-Applications are available to seek approval for in-person project meetings that include no more than two adults and eight youth following the specific meeting guidelines.
+In following the Santa County Public Health Officer’s order, the 4-H Program in Santa Clara County will continue to hold club meetings, most project meetings, council meetings, etc. on virtual platforms until further notice.
+Applications are available to seek approval for in-person project meetings that include a minimum of two adults and a number of youth that complies with county tier table.
+The specific meeting guidelines. shall be followed at all times.

 Jennifer Sirangelo, President & CEO, National 4-H shares a statement on COVID-19 and its impact on 4-H communities and the response of the 4-H program across the country.